pochi0701/tiffloader/README.md

 We need to take a decision on JPEG support, realistically we'll need to break the single file rule to provide this.

+Added by pochi in November 2023
+Converted to c++
+Added bmp and added a sample that can be checked as a bitmap.
+Nothing done for unsupported parts.

+Fixed for some trivial bugs.
+No support, but fix bugs where possible.